kvarteret/kvarteret.no/README.md

 yarn dev
 ```

+NB: You might need to cd into one of the apps' root folders: `../kvarteret.no/apps/kvarteret` or `../kvarteret.no/apps/blifrivillig.no` before running `npm run dev`, if you're on mac.

 5. (Optional)

 You might get an error from just the above command. if so, this might help: